evil-mad/robopaint/ISSUE_TEMPLATE.md

   RoboPaint and can be accessed by clicking on the home icon in the top left corner of the window.
-  2.Below RoboPaint text in the top middle of the home screen you should see text in parenthesizes starting with `v` copy this and put it below.
+  2.Below RoboPaint text in the top middle of the home screen you should see text in parenthesizes starting with `v`; type this in below.

 RoboPaint version: